jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 {% include photo2.html img1="/my-story/pictures/wt2/5.png" img2="/my-story/pictures/wt2/6.png" %}

-**UPDATE: I uploaded separate pages for MHacks9 and HackPrinceton2017.
+**Update: I uploaded separate pages for MHacks9 and HackPrinceton2017.
 Check it out here:**
 <a href="/mhacks9/">MHacks9</a>
 <a href="/hackprinceton2017/">HackPrinceton2017</a>

 ## Spring 2017

-Back in school after a refreshing co-op experience.
+I was back in school after a refreshing co-op experience.
 Unfortunately there aren't many hackathons happening in the summer months.
 Most Canadian hackathons take place in winter and American ones in the Fall.
 I planned on focusing on learning NodeJs and some more web development tools for backend dev.
 I've done mostly QA co-op jobs and I'd like to try to get a dev jobs.

 I took cs245 (Logic and Computation), cs246 (Object-Oriented Software Development), cs251 (Computer Organization and Design), math239 (Intro to Combinatorics), spcom223 (Public Speaking).
 Which was the hardest term up until that point when measuring the difficulty from the courses.
 I walked in expecting cs246 and math239 to be very difficult based on what people had told me beforehand.
 The term was a nice challenge for me, and I realized it will only get harder from here on out.